ianrenton/ianrenton.com/projects/index.md

   	url="/projects/planesailing-portable"
   	image="/images/250/planesailing-portable.jpg"
-  	image-alt="A small stack of Raspberry Pi zero hardware and an SDR dongle" description="“Plane/Sailing Portable” is a tiny RTL-SDR-based receiver for ADS-B, AIS and APRS signals, which can feed web-based tracking services and the main Plane/Sailing system to improve coverage." readmore-text="Read more &raquo;" %}
+  	image-alt="A small stack of Raspberry Pi zero hardware and an SDR dongle" description="“Plane/Sailing Portable” is a tiny RTL-SDR-based receiver for ADS-B, AIS and APRS signals, which can feed web-based tracking services and the main Plane/Sailing system to improve coverage.</p><p><strong>WORK IN PROGRESS</strong>" readmore-text="Read more &raquo;" %}

   	{% include card.html